commonquail/git-mr-to/README.md

 `git mr-to`'s functionality depends on the repository hosting service provider.
 Here are all the supported providers and their limitations:

+- **Azure DevOps:** limited to intra-project merge requests.
+Inter-project merge requests are not supported because the URL format for this scenario uses internal project IDs instead of names.

 - **Bitbucket:** limited to intra-project merge requests.
 Inter-project merge requests are not supported because no working URL format for this scenario